00:00

 3σιβασμένις: αρραβωνιασμένες

-Domna Samiou taped the song, in Asproneri, Evros, sung by the gaida (bagpipe) player Yiorgos Demertzis, in 1976.
+Studio recording (2000).
+Based on Domna Samiou’s 1976 field recording of the song in Asproneri, Evros, sung by the gaida (bagpipe) player Yiorgos Demerdjis.

-Watch the version of the song by Yiorgos Demerdjis
+Watch a different version of the song by Yiorgos Demerdjis

 Singers